jmtilli/rlctrans/README.md

 RLCTrans is a transient analysis program for circuits where the most important elements are resistors, inductors and capacitors, and where switches (either programmatically controlled or automatic diodes) are present.
-One transformer per circuit is permitted too.
-The analysis method is nodal analysis (with capacitors, inductors and voltage sources converted to current sources with possible shunt resistor) and transformers are handled by binary search of the voltages that result in continuous core magnetic flux.
+Transformers are handled by a linear matrix model (potentially multiple transformers per circuit) or by binary search of the voltages that result in continuous core magnetic flux (one transformer per circuit only permitted in this case).
+The analysis method is nodal analysis (with capacitors, inductors, transformers and voltage sources converted to current sources with possible shunt resistor).
 The program is ideal for analyzing control algorithms and core saturation of switched mode power supplies and active power factor correction circuits.
 The only form of nonlinearities supported are either changing component values from the C code as the simulation runs (e.g. inductor core saturation by decreasing inductance from the C code, or modifying load resistance over time to simulate varying power consumption), diodes and switches.
 Diode is somewhat idealized: when it's off there's no leakage, and when it's on there's no voltage drop apart from the drop caused by its resistance.
 Threshold voltage may be simulated by putting a voltage source in series with the diode, but that's still not the full Shockley diode equation.

 MOSFETs may be simulated by a switch and possibly an antiparallel diode if needed, and BJTs by a switch, a voltage source that provides constant voltage